Standard Spanish: Medieval period

-The dialect which would become standard Spanish originated in the speech of medieval Burgos and surrounding areas.
+The dialect that would become standard Spanish originated in the speech of medieval Burgos and surrounding areas.
 The traits of Burgos speech began to extend beyond its immediate area due to the military success of the Kingdom of Castile.
 Crucially, speakers of the Burgos dialect were involved in the 1085 capture of Toledo, which was the traditional old capital of a united peninsular kingdom in the Visigothic era.
 In the ensuing dialect mix, characteristics of Burgos speech became more favored in upper-class Toledan speech than those native to Toledo or those brought by other settlers.
 Thus, post-reconquest Toledan speech was characterized by a large number of features from Burgos.

 This city became the main center of the kingdom and the Christian Primate see, giving its local dialect a privileged position.

 The standardization of Spanish required its use in a large number of domains, traditionally reserved for Latin, and that required speakers to become conscious of Spanish as a separate linguistic code from Latin.
 The introduction of new ways of writing Romance from France, resulting in spelling systems which sought to represent the phonemes of the local Romance dialect, led to such a linguistic consciousness.
 This new spelling was used inconsistently at first, but became used with increasing sophistication by the early 13th century.
 In particular, finding a way to represent Romance's sibilant and palatal consonants in this new system was quite difficult, because Latin had no palatals and only one sibilant, /s/, and so the representation of these phonemes was very inconsistent at first.

 The first major steps toward standardization of Castilian were taken in the 13th century by King Alfonso X of Castile (Alfonso, the Wise), who assembled scribes and translators at his main court in Toledo.
 The king supervised a vast number of writings and even wrote some documents himself.
 These included extensive works on history, astronomy, law, and other fields of knowledge, either composed originally or translated from Islamic sources.
 This huge amount of writing based out of Toledo, in fields previously reserved for Latin, had a standardizing effect on written Romance in the area.
 It also led to a massive expansion of Castilian's vocabulary, mainly achieved through borrowing, but also through derivation, especially through the use of suffixes.
 The syntax of written Spanish also became a lot more elaborate, with a greater number of subordinate clauses, and fewer clauses connected with e 'and'.
 Additionally, the orthography, which had been quite chaotic at the beginning of Alfonso X's reign in the mid-13th century, became systematized, although it was not entirely free of variation.

 Alfonso X's promotion of writing in Castilian was likely intended in part to have a unifying effect on his kingdom.
 Each of the three more well-established written languages, Latin, Hebrew and Arabic, was associated with a particular religious community, while Castilian or a closely related dialect was spoken by nearly everyone.